MariaVoigt/CF_EnvMod_challenge/README.md

   - **Tasks:**
     - Formats data for the soil model.
     - Implements the soil model.
-    - Plots the soil model.
+    - Prepares outputs of the soil model.

 ### Function Script
 The function script for visualizing landcover classes is stored in the `functions` folder.